-Wool - Wool shorn from sheep is completely natural composed entirely of amino acids.
-A sustainable product produced from a totally renewable resource, grass.
-Wool is a renewable source; sheep can be shorn every 9 – 12 months.
-Wool is biodegradable, in soil, wool readily biodegrades to produce nitrogen, sulfur, carbon dioxide and water, which are all plant nutrients.
-Wool is non-allergenic and does not promote the growth of dust mites or bacteria.
+Wool: Wool is a renewable source; sheep can be shorn every 9 – 12 months.
+It is biodegradable, non-allergenic and does not promote the growth of dust mites or bacteria.

-Sisal - A durable plant fiber harvested from the mature leaves of the agave sisalana plant.
-The sisal fiber is extracted from the leaves through a process known as decortication, in which the leaves are rolled and crushed until only the fiber remains.
-The fiber is then dried, brushed, and baled.
-Because most weeding is done by hand, no pesticides or chemical fertilizers are used in sisal production.
+Sisal: Sisal is a durable plant fiber harvested from the mature leaves of the agave sisalana plant.
+Because most harvesting processes are done by hand, no pesticides or chemical fertilizers are used in sisal production.

-Seagrass -A plant fiber from thick, rigid reeds that is non-porous and smooth to the touch.
-The reeds are harvested, dried and spun into yarns.
+Seagrass: Seagrass is plant fiber from thick, rigid reeds that is non-porous and smooth to the touch.
 The yarns are woven into rugs creating great textural patterns.
-Seagrass is not dyed and comes in its natural color which will change with age.
+Seagrass is not dyed and comes in its natural color, which will change with age.

 Finest Selection of Name Brands